anthologen/ShannonJugglingViz/README.md

 The is chart rendered by loading the main HTML file, **jugglingGanttChart.html**, in a web browser.
 Chart drawing functions are defined in **jugglingVisualizer.js**, but you do not need to modify it in order to draw a chart.
 To make your own chart, modify the example defined in **chartBuilder.js** to create chart objects that are passed into the drawing logic.

+Examples of drawn charts can be viewed in [this blog post about Shannon's Juggling Theorem](https://anthologen.com/2018/02/06/its-juggling-time).